Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Abstract

 \section{Abstract}

-Local Projection is widely used for impulse response estimation, with the Fixed Effect (FE) estimator being the default for panel data.
-This paper highlights the presence of Nickell bias for all regressors in the FE estimator, even if lagged dependent variables are absent in the regression.
-This bias is the consequence of the inherent panel predictive specification.
-We recommend using the split-panel jackknife estimator to eliminate the asymptotic bias and restore the standard statistical inference.
-Revisiting three macro-finance studies on the linkage between financial crises and economic contraction, we find that the FE estimator substantially underestimates the post-crisis economic losses.
+Panel local projection (LP) with fixed-effects (FE) is widely adopted for evaluating the economic consequences of financial crises across countries.
+This paper highlights a fundamental methodological issue: the presence of the Nickell bias in the panel FE estimator due to inherent dynamic structures of predictive specifications, even if the regressors have no lagged dependent variables.
+The Nickell bias invalidates the standard inferential procedure based on the $t$-statistic.
+We propose a split-panel jackknife (SPJ) estimator as a simple, easy-to-implement, and yet effective solution to eliminate the bias and restore valid statistical inference.
+We revisit four influential empirical studies on the impact of financial crises, and find that the FE method underestimates the economic losses of financial crises relative to the SPJ estimates.
+Replication files are available at \url{https://metricshilab.github.io/panel-lp-replication/}, with links to R and Stata packages.